GMalzac/ProgImage.com/README.md

 # ProgImage.doc
 A specialised image storage and processing engine to be used by other applications which provides high performance programmatic access via its API.

+## Notes
+This API handles most of the required features from the coding challenge:
+* Pictures upload from url / directory
+* Pictures bulk upload
+* Pictures formatting

+To build this API, I used:
+* ruby on rails with active storage (release with rails 5.2)
+* devise gem for authentication
+* pundit gem for authorizations management
+* minimagick for picture processing

+Due to timing constraints automated testing and deployment to production have not been tackled.

 ## Set up
-To set ProgImage.com, you need to clone this repository.
+To set ProgImage.com, you need to first clone this repository, then:
-Then run
 ```
   $ bundle install
   $ rails db:create